 Edith Covensky

-Edith Covensky completed her Baccalaureat at the Alliance Francaise Israelite in Haifa, Israel (Kol Israel Haverim, in Hebrew) and continued her education at Wayne State University In French and Hebrew Literature passing her Ph.D. examinations with Distinction.
-She focused her studies on 19th century French literature and did extensive research on the theater of Alexander Dumas the Father, under the direction of Professor Fernande Bassan.
-She completed her Hebrew studies at The University of Michigan as a travelling scholar.
-Her Hebrew Ph.D. qualifying examination focused on Tanaitic literature from the 1st to 3rd centuries A.D.
+Edith Covensky's academic journey is marked by her extensive research and dedication.
+She completed her Baccalaureat at the Alliance Francaise Israelite in Haifa, Israel (Kol Israel Haverim, in Hebrew) and continued her education at Wayne State University In French and Hebrew Literature passing her Ph.D. examinations with Distinction.
+Her focus was on 19th-century French literature, and she conducted in-depth research on the theater of Alexander Dumas the Father under the direction of Professor Fernande Bassan.
+As a traveling scholar at The University of Michigan, she completed her Hebrew studies, with her Hebrew Ph.D. qualifying examination delving into Tanaitic literature from the 1st to 3rd centuries A.D.

 Covensky has published 36 books of poetry since 1985.
 Her poetry has been translated (from the original Hebrew) into English, Romanian, Arabic, French and Spanish.
-She is editor of Pseifas, an Israeli literary Journal dedicated to classical and modern Hebrew poetry.
-Her articles have appeared in Israel, and Canada.
+She is the editor of Pseifas, an Israeli literary Journal dedicated to classical and modern Hebrew poetry.
+Her articles have appeared in Israel and Canada.
 Covensky is proud to teach at Wayne State University in the Near East area.
-She teaches the Modern Hebrew Language, Women Poets of the Middle East, Israeli culture: A Pluralistic Perspective, Film of the Middle East, and an immigration course: New Soil, Old Roots: The Immigration Experience.
+She teaches the Modern Hebrew Language, Women Poets of the Middle East, Israeli Culture: A Pluralistic Perspective, Film of the Middle East and an immigration course: New Soil, Old Roots: The Immigration Experience.

 Covensky teaches Hebrew and Israeli studies at Wayne State University, including Israeli film.
-She serves on the committee of the Annual Jewish Film Festival of Metro Detroit with a branch in West Bloomfield.
-She writes film reviews for the Festival.
-She is married to Harvey Covensky, Attorney and has two children, Jeffrey and Laurice, also attorneys.
-Her grandchildren are Aden and Ainsley of San-Diego, California.
+She serves on the committee of the Annual Jewish Film Festival of Metro Detroit, which has a branch in West Bloomfield and writes film reviews for the Festival.
+She is married to Harvey Covensky, an Attorney, and has two children, Jeffrey and Laurice, who are also attorneys.
+Her grandchildren are Aden and Ainsley of San Diego, California.

 Research interest(s)/area of expertise

-Modern Israeli Poetry from the latter half of the 19th century to the present.
-Her area of expertise is contemporary Israeli poetry.
-Her numerous poetic manifests appear through her poetry in such books as: Poetics, Synesis, Variations on a Theme of Albert Camus, Testimony, On the Border of Water, Life as Fiction, Portrait of a Poet, published in Hebrew in Israel, and in English, in the United States.
-Identifications, a book of poems publised in Romanian translated by Menachem Faleck.
-The book Genesis published in Spanish by Leviathan publishers in Argentina, 2019.
-Covensky is working on a new book: book entitled: Bistro 77.
+Her area of expertise is contemporary Israeli poetry, from the latter half of the 19th century to the present.
+Her numerous poetic manifests appear in her poetry in books such as Poetics, Synesis, Variations on a Theme of Albert Camus, Testimony, On the Border of Water, Life as Fiction and Portrait of a Poet, published in Hebrew in Israel and English in the United States.
+Identifications is a book of poems published in Romanian and translated by Menachem Faleck.
+The book Genesis was published in Spanish by Leviathan Publishers in Argentina in 2019.
+Covensky is working on a new book entitled Bistro 77.

-Covensky is interested in Hebrew/Israeli film from Yaakov Ben Dov (seconf decade of the 20th century), to the present, and has expanded her interest to other films in the Middle East, notably, from Jordan, Lebanon, Iraq and Saudi Arabia.
-She is also on the Committee of the Jewish Film Festival in Metro Detroit.
-Covensky consistently receives voluntary teaching evaluations an thank you notes from her student.
+Covensky's interest in Hebrew/Israeli film spans from Yaakov Ben Dov (second decade of the 20th century) to the present, and she has extended her passion to other films in the Middle East, notably from Jordan, Lebanon, Iraq and Saudi Arabia.
+Beyond the Israeli context, her diverse film interests reflect her broad knowledge and deep understanding of the region's cinematic landscape.
+Covensky consistently receives voluntary teaching evaluations and thank you notes from her students, which are a testament to her inspiring commitment.

 Research

-Covensky has written aticles and book review on such Israeli poets as: Yaara Ben David, Hedva Harechavi, Dalia Ravikovitch, Lea Goldberg, Zelda and Agi Mishol.
-Covensky is writing, as mentioned above, another book entitled: Bistro 77, and is currently translating it into English.
-She is also recording the five parts of this book in Hebrew and English.
+Covensky has written articles and book reviews on Israeli poets such as Yaara Ben David, Hedva Harechavi, Dalia Ravikovitch, Lea Goldberg, Zelda and Agi Mishol.
+As mentioned above, Covensky is writing another book, Bistro 77, and is currently translating it into English.
+She also records the five parts of this book in Hebrew and English.

 Education